 As I’m sure we would all agree, the answer is “a lot.”
 It’s a piece that you really should read, as it points out how little background in entrepreneurship the 44 men who have served as American president have actually had, including the two current candidates.
 Romney is actually one of the notable exceptions, given his experience at Bain Capital.

 Without regard to whether President Obama retains his office for the next four years or Mitt Romney becomes president, there is no doubt that entrepreneurs and the products of their work are the key to pushing forward an American economic recovery.

 The next president needs to follow Roy Ash’s advice for all entrepreneurs: “An entrepreneur tends to bite off a little more than he can chew hoping he’ll [sic] quickly learn how to chew it.”

 An educator and entrepreneur who has never accepted the status quo, Aron Solomon has over a quarter century of experience in the business of education and innovation.
-He continues to speak regularly on education and innovation, and is the Innovation Lead for MaRS’ LegalX cluster, as well as an ICT Venture Services at MaRS.
+He continues to speak regularly on education and innovation, and is the Innovation Lead for MaRS’ LegalX cluster, as well as an ICT Venture Services advisor.
 See more…